 Lyons Station and the Butterfield Stage

 After a few years, Sanford and Cyrus had bigger plans.
-In 1855, a stage depot that may have been built by Henry Clay Wiley in 1852 at the base of the Fremont Pass on the Rancho San Francisco was up for sale.
-Thought to be located somewhere in the vicinity of present day Eternal Valley Cemetery, the depot was purchased by the brothers and renamed Lyons Station the first American business in the Santa Clarita Valley.
+An old stage depot at the base of the Fremont Pass on the Rancho San Francisco " the site of today's Eternal Valley Cemetery — was purchased by the brothers came to be known as Lyons Station.

-Recognizing the need for an overland mail route to California, John Butterfield established the Butterfield Overland Stage Route with its first run from Tipton, Mo., to San Francisco on Sept.
-16, 1858.
-Lyons Station became a regular stop on the famous Butterfield route.
+A few years prior, John Butterfield established the Overland Mail route with its first run from Tipton, Mo., to San Francisco on September 16, 1858.
+Lyons Station — then known as Hart's Station for then-owner Josiah Hart — became a regular stop on the famous route.
 Contemporary reports claimed the Fremont Pass was the most difficult crossing of the entire route.

 Butterfield was forced out of the business in 1860, when the route was taken over by Wells Fargo.
 In anticipation of the Civil War, Congress voted to discontinue the southerly Butterfield Route in March 1861, replacing it with the Central Overland California Route between St. Joseph, Mo., and Placerville, Calif.